Skip to main content

 2 min read

-At the same time, the firm claims the model has been “size‑distilled,” meaning it should punch above its weight class compared with other models built from the ground up at a similar scale.
-For startups eyeing cost‑effective generative tools, that promise of higher performance in a smaller footprint could be a deciding factor.
-Here’s what the lead researcher, Klein, says about the upcoming version and its licensing.
+The company also says the model is “size-distilled,” so it should punch above its weight compared with other models built from scratch at a similar scale.
+For a startup looking for a cheap generative tool, that extra performance in a smaller package might be the tipping point.
+I’m curious what Klein, the lead researcher, has to say about the next version and how the licensing will actually play out.

 Flux.2 [Klein]: Coming soon, this size-distilled model is released under Apache 2.0 and is intended to offer improved performance relative to comparable models of the same size trained from scratch.
 Flux.2 - VAE: Released under the enterprise friendly (even for commercial use) Apache 2.0 license, updated variational autoencoder provides the latent space that underpins all Flux.2 variants.
 The VAE emphasizes an optimized balance between reconstruction fidelity, learnability, and compression rate--a long-standing challenge for latent-space generative architectures.